b-jufre/JRubyArt/README.md

 ```
 ## Example sketches

 [Worked Examples](https://github.com/ruby-processing/samples4ruby-processing3) more to follow, feel free to add your own, especially ruby-2.1+ syntax now we can.
 These can now be downloaded using `k9 setup unpack_samples` please move existing k9_samples.
+You may also like to browse my [blog](http://monkstone.github.io/) for inspiration, also includes some explanations.

 ## Conversion Tool